frica/blog/content/articles/natamoon.md

 # How it started

 This time my friend Natacha wanted something to quickly tell her the date of the next full moon.
 Why?
-Some obscure reasons :smile:.
-Nevermind it looked like something doable so why not?
+Some obscure reasons 😁.
+Nevermind, it looked like something doable so why not?

 # Backend